 The course outcomes are mapped to the UK's Public Health Skills and Career Framework (2008).
 Successful completion of the course provides opportunities for career progression for those already working in public health and opportunities for others to embark on a career in the field.
 The course has been designed to serve as preparation for those wishing to take the Faculty of Public Health Part A examination.

-Applicants should have an honours degree (2.2 classification or above).
+You should have an honours degree (2.2 classification or above).
 Details of the minimum IT specification required for distance learning are available on request.
 International applicants must demonstrate an IELTS score of 6.5.

 For additional information please see the entry requirements in our admissions section